redwoodjs/redwood/docs/docs/typescript/strict-mode.md

     }
   // highlight-end

   const maybeAuthor = await db.post.findUnique(// ...
 ```

-This will also help Prisma make a more optimised query to the database, since every time a Post is requested, the Author is too!
-The tradeoff here is that any query to post (even if the author isn't in the GraphQL query) will mean an unnecessary database query to include the author.
+This will also help Prisma make a more optimized query to the database, since every time a field on `Post` is requested, the post's author is too!
+The tradeoff here is that any query to `Post` (even if the author isn't requested) will mean an unnecessary database query to include the author.

 :::

 ### Roles checks for CurrentUser in `src/lib/auth`